 Chloride channels are involved in a wide range of biological functions, especially in a diverse set of functions in normal physiology and acquired diseases.
 This type of ion channels represents a relatively under-explored target class for drug discovery.
 Main Chloride channels blockers are targeting CFTR, CaCCs, and ClC-type chloride channels, as well as ligand-gated and volume-sensitive chloride channels.

-The Ion Channel Inhibitor Compound Library provided by Acroscell, a division of Creative Bioarray, containing enough compounds targeting ion channels, can be used for research in ion channel, high throughput screening and high content screening for research in ion channels-related diseases and ion channel drug discovery.
+The Ion Channel Inhibitor Compound Library provided by Creative Bioarray contains enough compounds targeting ion channels, and can be used for research in ion channel, high throughput screening and high content screening for research in ion channels-related diseases and ion channel drug discovery.

 Packaging and Storage